CEPTR: Chemistry Evaluation for Pele Through Recasting

 $ ./convert.sh

-3. Using a helper script in the Models directory:
+3. Using a helper script in the Mechanisms directory:

 $ bash ${PELE_PHYSICS_HOME}/Mechanisms/converter.sh -f ./LiDryer/mechanism.yaml